Marcy has researched and written about relationships, domestic issues, dating, and con-artists for more than a decade.

-In addition, the leader of a congregation will counsel with members individually during difficult times, both to offer spiritual support and to assess the needs of the member and his or her family.
+In addition, the leader of a congregation will counsel members individually during difficult times, both to offer spiritual support and to assess the needs of the member and his or her family.

-Was Mormon polygamy abusive?
+Was Mormon Polygamy Abusive?

 Most people know the LDS Church practiced polygamy for several decades in the 1800s.
 Although for years, the church claimed this started as a way to protect women on the trek west (which ultimately ended with the founding of Salt Lake City), in recent years, the church has released the true details of the history of polygamy in its early years.

 Through a series of official LDS essays, the church revealed that rather than having only one wife, Joseph Smith actually had more than 30 wives.
 Unlike what church literature claimed to persons who investigated membership, Smith did not at first inform his first wife, Emma, that he was engaged in polygamy, also known as plural marriage, with several women, including at least one girl of only 14.

 Some, including longtime members or recent converts, were surprised at this information and feel it perhaps constitutes domestic abuse.
 Of further concern is the now-known fact that Joseph Smith married women who were already married to other men, which is known as "polyandry" (a situation in which a woman has more than one husband).
 There is evidence that these women were told to keep the liaison a secret from their first husbands.

 Joseph Smith's polyandry has been widely discussed since the information was officially released by the church in recent years, and it is still troubling to many members who were not informed of it when they joined, or in their early years as children born into the church.
 Mormon Stories Podcasts has done interviews with historians and other experts on polyandry and other subjects.